Gujarats/nearest/README.md

 $ ./dummy
 ```
 Now all the data is seeded please wait for couple of minutes :D. After all done you can test the API and see the data collection in mongodb.
+NOTE : You have to change the host name in the `database/allSystem.go` and change the host your local. in this case I'm using a host for docker-compose setup.
 ### Using Docker
 If you're using docker to run this project then you need to go to bash in the running docker
 ```shell
 $ docker exec -it YOUR_ID_CONTAINER bash
 ```
-And then run the binary file using `./dummy`.
+And then run the binary file using `./dummy` command.
+Please Note that if this doesn't work please try to `go build` first.

 ## Data structure
 So I created some mark in the city, and saved those mark in the database.
 I use no-SQL to achieve this.
 These mark maybe varies in every city, but in this simple project I mark the city for about `2500` location and it is generated from the algorithm in the `cmd/dummy`.